Enrique Gil

 Enrique Mari Bacay Gil V (/tl/; born March 30, 1992) is a Filipino actor and dancer.
 Gil has appeared in various films and television shows in the Philippines such as Mula sa Puso (2011), Budoy (2011–12), Princess and I (2012–13), Muling Buksan ang Puso (2013) and She's the One (2013).
-He gained wider recognition for his role as Alexander "Xander" Grande III in the television series Forevermore in 2014–15, alongside Liza Soberano.
-Gil has since starred in blockbuster films such as Just the Way You Are (2015), Everyday I Love You (2015), Dukot (2016), My Ex and Whys (2017), Seven Sundays (2017), and Alone/Together (2019); and hit television series Dolce Amore (2016), Bagani (2018), and Make It With You (2020).
+He gained wider recognition for his role as Xander Grande III in the television series Forevermore in 2014–15, alongside Liza Soberano.
+Gil has since starred in blockbuster films such as Just the Way You Are (2015), Everyday I Love You (2015), Dukot (2016), My Ex and Whys (2017), Seven Sundays (2017), and Alone/Together (2019); and the television series Dolce Amore (2016), Bagani (2018), and Make It With You (2020).
 He has received various accolades, including a FAMAS Award and six Box Office Entertainment Awards.
 In 2024, Gil ventured into co-producing films, which were I Am Not Big Bird and Strange Frequencies: Taiwan Killer Hospital, respectively.

 Early life

 Enrique Mari Bacay Gil V was born on March 30, 1992, in Cebu City, Philippines.
 He is the second son of Enrique Amadeo Gil III and Barbara Anne Bacay.
 He has an older brother named Enrique Javier IV and a younger sister named Diandra Frances.
 His parents used to work as flight crew for Philippine Airlines.
-Gil is a relative of actor Dingdong Dantes.
+Gil is a cousin of actor Dingdong Dantes.

-Gil finished grade school at the Montessori De Manila in March 2004, a private institute inside the BF Executive Village in Las Piñas, and secondary school at the Manresa School in Parañaque in March 2008.
+Gil finished grade school at the Montessori De Manila in Las Piñas in March 2004, and secondary school at Manresa School in Parañaque in March 2008.
 He went to San Beda College Alabang to pursue a degree in Information Technology, but put his studies on hold to focus on his acting career.
-In 2016, he started attending a Business Management Program at the Southville International School in BF International, Las Piñas.
+In 2016, he started attending a Business Management Program at the Southville International School in Las Piñas.